 All papers written for the University of Oxford's Theology Summer School must be submitted electronically, to the Office of the Provost, within 90 days of completing the course or no course credit will be awarded.

-Dr. Robin Gibbons of Oxford University is the Pastoral Director of the Oxford Theology Summer School, a member of the Foundation’s faculty and Dean of Studies of Foundation House (Profile).
+Dr. Robin Gibbons of Oxford University is the Pastoral Director of the Oxford Theology Summer School, a member of the GTF’s faculty and Dean of Studies of Foundation House (Profile).

 Centro Pro Unione